-TLDR: Most games obviously won’t surpass that 4K/60FPS threshold (although things like the console UI might), but if you’re buying a new TV in 2020, and you’re not after something super low-budget, it’d be wise to go for one of the below HDMI 2.1 compatible TVS.
+TLDR: Most games obviously won’t surpass that 4K/60FPS threshold, but if you’re buying a new TV in 2020, and you’re not after something super low-budget, it’d be wise to go for one of the below HDMI 2.1 compatible TVS.

 THE BEST HDMI 2.1 COMPATIBLE TVS FOR PS5/XBOX SERIES X

 Currently in Australia, there’s six TV sets that are HDMI 2.1 compatible, and they all have their pros and cons.
 Whilst we’ll do our best to tell you these, all TVs have little quirks that you should definitely be researching yourself.